-Each semester, except summer, full-time students (12 or more quality hours, graded "A" through "F") earning a 4.0 GPA are selected for recognition by being named to the President's List.
-Because of the co-op programs, full-time students in the College of Engineering will be eligible for the President's List during the summer term.
+Each term, except summer, full-time students (12 or more quality hours, graded A through F) earning a 4.0 GPA are selected for recognition by being named to the president's list.
+Because of the co-op programs, full-time students in the college of engineering will be eligible for the president's list during the summer term.